 Winner: Enforcer 94.
 Slightly.

-Both skis run dual titanal, so the raw metal content is comparable.
+Both skis run two sheets of titanal, so the raw metal content is the same.
 The difference is in how that metal works with the rest of the ski.
-The Enforcer's heavier overall construction and rubber dampener press the edges into hard snow with more authority.
-On bulletproof morning hardpack and icy patches, the Enforcer bites harder and holds longer.
+The Enforcer's heavier build and elastomer core press the edges into hard snow with more authority.
+On firm morning hardpack and icy patches, the Enforcer bites a little harder and holds a little longer.

 The Stormrider's edge hold is excellent — well above average for the category.
 But the Enforcer's extra mass and stiffer layup give it a slight advantage on pure ice.
 The gap narrows significantly on typical groomed snow where both skis grip with authority.